RamiWafik/artificial_intelligence/README.md

 ## **Standford University Machine Learning COurse:**

 I uploaded all the programming exercises I passed during there course.
 They are ML algorithms implemented from scratch where I wrote the code for training and tuning parameters, loss functions, and prediction.
 All this was done using MATLAB.

+## **Deep Learning Specialization:**

+This folder has the programming assignments I did during the deep learning specialization on Coursera in all the five courses included in the specialization.